Luke Lane: Later career

 Lane's son, Harold M. Lane, was killed in an aviation accident while serving with the 93rd Bombardment Group during World War II.
 Luke M. Lane died in Los Angeles, California, in 1976.
-A California activist named Ben Dobbs was interviewed for an oral history project at UCLA in 1987 and described a man who may be Lane, saying, "I was the representative of the Young Communist League on the executive committee, and we took part in several very, very important campaigns; the first of which was to change the political climate of Los Angeles.
+A California activist named Ben Dobbs was interviewed for an oral history project at UCLA in 1987 and described a man who may be Lane, recalling: "I was the representative of the Young Communist League on the executive committee, and we took part in several very, very important campaigns; the first of which was to change the political climate of Los Angeles.
 At that time, and for many years preceding 1934, the Los Angeles left was literally terrorized by what was known as the Red Squad.
 This was headed by a guy by the name of Captain Hynes and his lieutenant, whose name I've forgotten.
 And again, parenthetically, when I was in jail I met the son of that lieutenant—I'll think of his name sooner or later—and he told us that he brutalized his family in the same way he brutalized the left-wing movement.
 But anyway, that's the end of that parenthesis."